denniesia/beaunity/docs/project_structure/challenge_app.md

 💻 Challenge Model

-The Challenge Model inherits the BaseActivity abstract class, which contains:
+The Challenge Model inherits the ActivityBaseModel abstract class, which contains:

 | Field          | Type              | Description                                                                               |
 |----------------|-------------------|-------------------------------------------------------------------------------------------|